helloJulie/Thesis/README.md

 Standard Deviation: 6.1%
 This shows that achieving the desired return increases the portfolio's risk compared to the MVP.

-### 3. Empirical Verification of Portfolios
+#### -> Verify
-The calculated asset weights and returns were used to compute the average portfolio returns and standard deviations.
-The WIG index was used as the benchmark market portfolio.
+Asset weights and returns were used to compute the average portfolio returns and standard deviations.
+The WIG index is used as the benchmark market portfolio.

 Table 8 compares the average returns and risks of the three portfolios:

-Efficient Portfolio (target return): 10% return, 6.1% risk Market Portfolio (WIG): 0.11% return, 0.84% risk Minimum Variance Portfolio (MVP): 0.04% return, 1.86% risk Despite achieving higher returns, the efficient portfolio also bears significantly higher risk—over 3 times that of the MVP, and 7 times that of the WIG.
+Efficient Portfolio (target return): 10% return, 6.1% risk Market Portfolio (WIG): 0.11% return, 0.84% risk Minimum Variance Portfolio (MVP): 0.04% return, 1.86% risk Despite achieving higher returns, the efficient portfolio also bears significantly higher risk—over 3 times that of the MVP and 7 times that of the WIG.

-# Conclusion...